paulXmbingu/Boltshift_Frontend/README.md

 ![Boltshift Marketplace Project Cover](https://res.cloudinary.com/excit3/image/upload/v1721684091/Boltshift%20Branding/Github_Front-end_Codebase_File_Cover_doqfbz.png)

 # Boltshift Marketplace Frontend
-Welcome to the official repository for the Boltshift eCcommerce Web App!
-This project aims to provide an exceptional online shopping experience for our customers while showcasing a wide range of high quality products.
-Whether they're seasoned shoppers or first-time visitors, we're here to make their online shopping journey enjoyable and hassle-free.
+Welcome to the frontend codebase of Boltshift Marketplace – built using React.
+This repository contains the client-side code responsible for handling the user interface and interactions on the platform.

 ## Getting Started